 DEFINITION AND GENERAL CONCEPTS

 Components of the Cryosphere and their time scales.
-Redrawn after IPCC – AR4 WGI Chapter 4: Observations: Changes in Snow, Ice and Frozen Ground
+Redrawn after IPCC – AR4 WGI Chapter 4: Observations: Changes in Snow, Ice, and Frozen Ground

 Table of cryospheric components and sea level equivalent from different sources (The Global Cryosphere 2011; IPCC Special Report on the Ocean and Cryosphere in a Changing Climate, 2019)

-The Northern Hemisphere sea ice extent varies by a factor of two (from 7-9 million km² in September to a maximum of 14-16 km² in March during 1979-2004; lately late summer ice extent have been much smaller).
+The Northern Hemisphere sea ice extent varies by a factor of two (from 7-9 million km² in September to a maximum of 14-16 km² in March during 1979-2004; lately, late summer ice extent has been much smaller).
 On the other hand, sea ice extent in the Southern Hemisphere changes seasonally by a factor of five, from 3-4 million km² in February to 17-20 million km² in September.

-Arctic Sea Ice extent in March and September 2021 when the minimum and maximum sea-ice extent are respectively reached
+Arctic Sea Ice extent in March and September 2021, when the minimum and maximum sea-ice extent are respectively reached

 INTERACTIONS BETWEEN CRYOSPHERE AND THE CLIMATE SYSTEM